-- HR Shared Services (PeoplePoint) for information on relevant circulars, forms and documents - Remind the staff member of adequate notice requirements (set out in the relevant circulars) - HR Division - For those planning to retire, remind them that there are pre-retirement courses available which they may be able to attend.
-Further information is available from HR Divisions - Remember the CSEAS is available to provide support to staff who feel they need to talk over proposed work/life changes
+- HR Division - For those planning to retire, remind them that there are pre-retirement courses available which they may be able to attend.
+Further information is available from HR Divisions. - Remember the CSEAS is available to provide support to staff who feel they need to talk over proposed work/life changes